lancetipton/composer-wysiwyg/README.md

           // * Default to undefined
           // * Set as a function to use
           // * Return false to bypass the default method action

+        // Logs an event message when the event is fired
+        log: false

         // Called when the Editor content is changed
         onChange: undefined